Fire insurance claim

 You should contact your insurance company as soon as possible to notify them of the type of loss you suffered.
 Be aware that they may require you to contact them within a certain amount of time after your loss has occurred.
 Most of this information is detailed in your policy, including if the notification must be made in writing.

-Keep in mind that if your house has suffered a partial loss, where the property has been damaged, but not completely destroyed, you still have the right to file an insurance claim.
+Keep in mind that if your house has suffered a partial loss, where the property has been damaged, but not destroyed, you still have the right to file an insurance claim.
 Fires that damage but do not destroy a home create special insurance claim issues.
-There might be hidden damage such as water, smoke, ash, mold or air quality issues.
-Even if there is no obvious damage to your home, it may have been impacted by extreme heat, smoke or fire retardant.
+There might be hidden damage such as water, smoke, ash, mold, or air quality issues.
+Even if there is no obvious damage to your home, it may have been impacted by extreme heat, smoke, or fire-retardant.
 Your best option is to have it inspected by a licensed qualified professional, such as a contractor or structural engineer.
 These professionals know what to look for.
 A good example of this is your roof.
-Your roof should be inspected for damage from burning embers, or structural damage from extreme heat.
+Your roof should be inspected for damage from burning embers or structural damage from extreme heat.
 Also, they will want to inspect windows.
 Window frames may melt, discolor or blister due to heat.
 Glass can experience warping or discoloration and ultimately lead to moisture problems.
-Other issues to be addressed are structural steel damage, stucco, concrete and plumbing and heating systems.
+Other issues to be addressed are structural steel damage, stucco, concrete and plumbing, and heating systems.